adraffy/ensip-norm/draft.md

 		* Example: `218A (↊) TURNED DIGIT TWO`
 	* When multiple weights of the same character exist, the variant closest to "heavy" is selected and the rest **disallowed**.
 		* Example: `🞡🞢🞣🞤✚🞥🞦🞧` → `271A (✚) HEAVY GREEK CROSS`
-		* This occasionally selects single-character emoji.
+		* This occasionally selects emoji.
 	* Many visually confusable characters are **disallowed**.
 		* Example: `131 (ı) LATIN SMALL LETTER DOTLESS I`
 	* Many ligatures, *n*-graphs, and *n*-grams are **disallowed.**